AdithyaBhat17/interview-cookbook/README.md

     Feel free to contribute to this repository and make a pull request!
 ## Core OOP
-* For core OOP concepts refer to Core Java section [here](https://github.com/MindorksOpenSource/android-interview-questions#core-java)
+* For core OOP concepts refer [here](https://github.com/MindorksOpenSource/android-interview-questions#core-java)

 ## Java